HCMID/ms-hackathon-2018/docs/index.md

 ## Date, time, location

-Saturday, February 24, 9:00-4:30, on the third floor of Hogan Center at the College of the Holy Cross.
+Saturday, February 24, 9:00-4:30, in Hogan Center at the College of the Holy Cross.

 ## More information